How is silk used?

 There is no such thing as too much silk.
 Silk on the bed, silk on the windows and even silk on the walls.
 Silk wallpaper is a popular choice in any stylish home whether modern or more contemporary.
 Adding a silk wall covering to your rooms instantly oozes glitz and glam.

 If you’re looking for some silk design inspirations for your next project, we’re here to help.
 Our dedicated team of experts have years of experience in the silk industry, and are always on hand to share their expertise and give advice where needed.

-Biddle Sawyer Silks specialises in the production and distribution of fine quality silks, with a focus on customer service and British made products.
+Biddle Sawyer Silks specialises in the production and distribution of fine quality silks in London and throughout the UK, with a focus on customer service and British made products.
 With a history dating back as far as 1926, we have worked with a range of clientele from major UK fashion design houses to up and coming designers.

 Get in touch with us to find out more about Biddle Sawyer Silks and what we can do for you.